DHA DataFlow 2026 - GP Verification Guide

 What is DataFlow in the DHA licensing journey for GP doctors?

-DataFlow is primary source verification (PSV) that checks your MBBS, internship, license, and experience documents directly with issuing institutions before DHA licensing progression.
+DataFlow verifies your MBBS, internship, license, and experience documents directly with issuing institutions before DHA licensing can proceed.